iotaledger/susee-streams-poc/sensor/streams-poc-lib/README.md

 * CALLBACK_VIA_APP_SRV_CONNECTOR_MOCK<br>
   Callback driven, where the callback uses the *Application Server Connector Mock* which is connected via a WiFi socket controlled by the *Sensor* test app.
+  This connection type uses the same callback functions that are used in the [initialized mode](#initialized-mode) to mock the LoRaWAN network.
 * LWIP<br>
   Direct http communication between the *streams-poc-lib* and the *IOTA Bridge* via a lwip connection provided by the *Sensor* test app.